 - When running new acquisition campaigns, use this new lookalike audience, and exclude current customers from the custom audience

-When doing this, Facebook looks at the users in the Value-Based Custom Audience, and tries to figure out what it is that the high value customers have in common.
-This could be a combination of hundreds of different factors including the types of content which those users like, post, or share, their interests, and the interests of their friends.
-Your Facebook campaign will then only bid on and be shown to users who look like your high-value customers.
+In this process, Facebook looks at the users in the Value-Based Custom Audience, and tries to figure out what high value customers have in common.
+This could be a combination of hundreds of different factors including the types of content those users like, post, or share, their interests, and the interests of their friends.
+Your Facebook campaign will then only bid on and be shown to users who resemble your high-value customers.

 This reduces cost by reducing the number of times you need to display your ad (impressions) in order to generate a successful sale.
-It also increases your revenue by acquiring customers who will buy higher-dollar amounts and do so repeatedly, that is, by acquiring higher-CLV customers.
+It also increases your revenue by acquiring customers with higher and more frequent spending habits—that is, by acquiring higher-CLV customers.

-However, for some marketers, this type of audience, which relies upon Facebook’s algorithm, may still not have the desired performance.
-Facebook may be targeting users too broadly, resulting in reduced conversion rates for you, but more spend/revenue for Facebook.
+However, for some marketers, this type of audience may still not have the desired performance.
+That’s because it relies on Facebook’s algorithm.
+Facebook may be targeting users too broadly, which results in reduced conversion rates for you, but more spend/revenue for Facebook.
 In such cases, we recommend the second type of audience.

 Strategy 2: High/Low Value Audiences